 We are differentiated by our ability to offer a comprehensive range of banking services under one roof.
 With a strong global presence in 60 countries and territories, we are the bank of choice for clients with international needs.
 Whether it is individual customers seeking to manage their wealth, multinationals aiming to grow in the region, or Chinese companies looking to expand worldwide, we are here to connect them to opportunities and help them to achieve their ambitions, in this international melting pot and beyond.

-We offer a full suite of products and services across transactional banking, lending, wealth, insurance, asset management and more to help our customers reach their goals and aspirations.
-And if customers are living, studying or investing abroad, our international banking services help them feel at home wherever they are.
+With over 6 million retail customers in Hong Kong, we offer a full suite of products and services across transactional banking, lending, wealth, insurance, asset management, international banking services and more to help our customers reach their goals and aspirations.

 Our headquarters